-- Majors: You can apply ENG 395 as elective credits in the "second focus area or department electives" or to the 18-credit "Minor, Concentration, or Department Electives" sections of your program. - Minors: Consult with your minor advisor for guidance.
+- Majors: You can apply ENG 395 as elective credits in the "second focus area or department electives" or to the 18-credit "Minor or Concentration" sections of your program. - Minors: Consult with your minor advisor for guidance, as some minors may require an internship.